WWILLDDI/WWILLDDI/README.md

 ### Hi there 👋, my name is Diana
-I like programming because I like to create innovative tech products that people can enjoy it.
+I like to create innovative tech products that people can enjoy it.
-I like to create beautiful and meaningful things, with consistent structure and style.
+And also like beautiful and meaningful things, with consistent structure and style.

 Learning new things and putting them into practice is my passion.